 The Tamiya Beau comes with almost everything needed to model this particular version, in fact only the aerial array is missing.
 The image is a limited reference source and due to the poor exposure, contrasty print and lack of image detail, there's a fair amount of 'filling in the blanks' to be done.

 'It will be all white on the night. . .'

 So, from black to white in one shot.
 Really?

-White is white innit?
-Err yeahnah.
-And finding something that fits the needs and also does the job with a minimum of fuss was almost a bigger task than building the shake/bake kit.
-I eventually settled on a rattle can of Corax White from Citadel.
-I think its a base coat primer, but it went on a charm in several thin layers over the naked black Tamiya styrene and built up a suitably patchy effect, which I reasoned, would have quickly been exhibited by any aircraft operating in an exposed salt laden maritime environment.
+White is white isn't it?
+Err nope, and finding something that fits the needs and also does the job with a minimum of fuss was almost a bigger task than building the epitome of a shake n bake kit.
+I eventually settled on a rattle can of Corax White from Citadel Miniatures, bought from my local Games Workshop.
+At this point I have to say I don't have a terrestrial model shop within 400kms, so I have to make do or wait for online deliveries.
+Anyway I think Corax is a base coat primer, but decanted and applied through the trusty Iwata HP-C, it went on a charm in several thin layers over the naked black Tamiya styrene to build up a suitably patchy effect.
+I reasoned this effect would have quickly been exhibited by any aircraft operating in an exposed salt-laden maritime environment.

-My one and only reference image doesn't give much away in detail, so a fair amount of guesswork had to be done to work out what the logical finish would be.
+My one and only reference image doesn't give much away in detail, so a fair amount of guesswork had to be done to work out what the logical finish might be.

-In some respects, this reverse imagineering is healthy, and normal modelling practice when combined with some additional research.
-It can give enough info to get close to what it probably looked like, and provide some sense of limited creative interpretation.
-DTD and Air Min specs are all well and good until you add sun, sea, sand and sangria (eh? this is an exposed airfield in the south-west of England circa 1943, not Magaluf you muppet).
+In some respects, this reverse imagineering is healthy, and quite normal modelling practice.
+When combined with some additional research, it can give enough info to get close to what it probably looked like, and provide some sense of limited creative interpretation.
+DTD and Air Ministry specifications are all well and good until you add sun, sea, sand and sangria (eh? this is an exposed airfield in the south-west of England circa 1943, not Magaluf).